Youth, those aged 25 and younger, represent the future of our field and the world and are particularly encouraged to submit proposals.

 Proposals will be submitted online and may be written in the three main conference languages of English, French or Spanish.
 Due to software limitations, we cannot accept online submissions in Arabic, but can make separate arrangements for review of Arabic language proposals upon request.
-Please note that webinars will be available in the three main conference languages to help submitters prepare their proposals.
+Please note that webinars are available in English, French, Arabic and Spanish to help submitters prepare their proposals.
 Sign up to receive updates about future webinars here.

 In selecting proposals for the Summit program, the Program Sub-Committee will take the following general criteria into consideration:

 - Relevance to SBCC programs and importance to the field

 - Ability of the proposal to result in new insights, perspectives and/or partnerships for the SBCC field.

 - Potential for audience learning, experience/knowledge sharing, skills building, discussion/debate